14. Covid-19 active and deferred member FAQs

 While we’re prioritising certain areas of work, such as; retirements and deaths, we’re still doing our best to complete all other requests.
 Though this does mean that it may take longer than usual to respond to your queries.
 We appreciate your patience and understanding during this difficult time.

 Though we have not currently suspended any area of work, other pension funds may decide to do so which could cause some delays that are out of our control.

 I am currently receiving a pension from you; will you keep paying me?

 Yes.
 We consider this a priority.
 Your payments will continue as usual.

 Can I still get in touch with you if I have more questions, or need help with my pension?

 Yes.
-Although many of us are working from home, and we're prioritising key areas of work, we’re still processing your requests in the usual way.
+Although many of us are working from home, we're prioritising the most important areas of work and we’re still processing your requests in the usual way.
 Our contact details are at the end of this page.